Silver market reboots century-old price benchmark

 At its silver price webinar in July, the CME said that "for day one participation, we are looking at the LBMA market-makers with consistent and constant bilateral credit facilities".

-Societe Generale (SOGN.PA), JPMorgan (JPM.N), Bank of America-Merrill Lynch (BAC.N), Deutsche Bank and Barclays (BARC.L) declined to comment, while Goldman Sachs (GS.N) did not respond to a request for comment.
+Societe Generale, JPMorgan, Bank of America-Merrill Lynch, Deutsche Bank and Barclays declined to comment on whether they will be involved in the process.
+Goldman Sachs did not respond to a request for comment.

 HOW IT WORKS

-The new benchmark - used by producers, consumers and investors - is set every day at noon as an online "equilibrium auction" conducted over multiple auction rounds.
+The new benchmark - used by producers, consumers and investors - will be set every day at noon, but as an online "equilibrium auction" that will be conducted over multiple auction rounds.

-Like the old process, it starts with a price that reflects the spot market level.
-Then within each round of the auction, participants enter their buy and/or sell orders, which are compared at the end of each round to determine whether the market is balanced.
+Like the old process, it will start with a price that reflects the spot market level.
+Then within each round of the auction, participants will enter their buy and/or sell orders, which will be compared at the end of each round to determine if the market is balanced or not.

 To be balanced, the total of buy versus sell orders entered by all market participants need to be within a certain tolerance, which is initially three lakhs, or 300,000 ounces.